ARKlab/Ark.Tools/Ark.Tools.Hosting/Readme.md

 The only external dependency of `SingletonBackgroundService` is `IDistributedLockProvider` which has to be provided.

-> Warning: choose an implementaion that support HandleLoss detection to guarantee that if one instance _lose_ the Singleton Lock it get's stopped.
+> WARN: choose an implementaion that support HandleLoss detection to guarantee that if one instance _lose_ the Singleton Lock it get's stopped.
 Otherwise Singleton behaviour is not guaranteed.
+>
+> DistributedLock.Azure and DistributedLock.SqlServer are **suggested**

 ```cs